 Davis Double Century

 The 46th Davis Double Century will be held on Saturday, May 16, 2015.
-Registration will open on March 1, 2015, and closes at 6pm May 10, 2015.
+Registration opened on March 1, 2015, and closes at 6pm May 10, 2015.
 If you have any questions before then, and cannot find the answer in the links below of the FAQs, please contact us.

 All riders must be on the course by 5:15am Saturday.
 The ride closes at 1:00am Sunday.